San7o/modern-cpp-template/STYLE.md

 and writing code, and It's a difficult skill to develop.
 As any engeneering project, a programmer should first split the big problem into smaller problems recursively until he/she feels satisfied and have a decent plan to implement.
 This is good enough for smal / medium sized projects and requires more attention on big projects where multiple people are involved.
+The process may vary extensively between projects so I won't stress you much on this point.

 ## Testing